3rd & 5th/7th Semester Evaluations

 The Evaluation Committee

 The committee should consist of two members nominated by the main supervisor.
 The members of which must not have a formal role in the candidate’s PhD work, i.e. subsidiary supervisors or collaborators may not serve on the committee.
+They should also be attached to UiO, as they will not receive a remuneration for this work.
 In general, it is encouraged and advised to invite the same evaluation committee for both the 3rd and 5th/7th semester evaluations if possible.
 The IBV PhD Council has the right to join the committee if they desire.
 Supervisors must also be present for the 3rd or 5th/7th semester evaluations.

 You should prepare a 30 minute presentation for the Evaluation, and send it to the committee at least a week before the evaluation so they can prepare.
 Your presentation should cover the following points: